dt-alliances-workshops/claat-mockup/workshop-markdown/azure-grail-lab0/README.md

 1. Configure kubectl to connect to the new cluster by downloading the cluster credentials.

     ```
-    az aks get-credentials --resource-group dynatrace-azure-modernize-workshop --name dynatrace-workshop-cluster
+    az aks get-credentials --resource-group dynatrace-azure-grail-modernize --name dynatrace-azure-grail-cluster
     ```

 1. Verify you are connected.
-You should see `dynatrace-workshop-cluster` as the output.
+You should see `dynatrace-azure-grail-cluster` as the output.

     ```
     kubectl config current-context